squishybinary/Analysis_Code_for_Mycoplasma_genitalium_whole-cell_model/README.md

 # Analysis Code for Mycoplasma genitalium whole-cell model
 Matlab scripts that produce an automated analysis of M.genitalium whole-cell model simulations, when run on using bash script locally / on supercomputer clusters.
+MGGRunner.m is our version of SimulationRunner.m.
+It is designed for use with supercomputers that start hundreds of simulations simultaneously, artificially incrementing the time-date value for each simulation, as this value is subsequently used to create the initial conditions of the simulation.
+This incrementation prevents the running of multiple simulations with identical initial conditions.

 - Upload runGraphs.m, compareGraphs.m, WildTypeBackground.fig, MGGrunner.m from UPLOAD_to_supercomputer folder to locations indicated in structure
 - Upload generated simulation files (*.sh, *_ko.list, *_exp.list) to location indicated in structure